ASTM D3103 Thermal Insulation Package Testing

 Next, the package is placed on a non-conducting platform or shelf.
 It is placed in such a manner that no part of the package contacts the chamber floor.
 The package is oriented the same way it may be found while shipping.
 Depending on the size of the package, various orientations may occur.

-This lab test report will include the general information.
-This consists of but is not limited to, the date, time, location, and test engineer.
+After testing, the laboratory will create a test report encompassing the data collected during testing.
+This lab test report will include general information consisting of but is not limited to, the date, time, location, and test engineer.
 The number of packages tested and the number of failures recorded will also be included within the report.

-Dimensions of the package under test are specifically included in the report.
-Also, its structural specifications as well as a diagram of the internal thermal component assembly.
-These are just a few of the other in-depth details written in the report.
+Other data points added in the report also include dimensions of the package under test, its structural specifications as well as a diagram of the internal thermal component assembly.

 Expert ASTM D3103 Laboratory Package Testing